tasdikrahman/tasdikrahman.me/_drafts/2020-11-21-things-to-consider-before-choosing-one-big-cluster-or-multiple-smaller-kubernetes-clusters.md

 What might increase a side effect of the cluster being huge, is that someone would have to baby sit the whole upgrade operation longer, than what they would spend on a smaller cluster(give upgrade automation is not present/not mature enough to remove the human involved here.)

+The eventual state is to have automation which does a bunch of domain specific operations, and the humand has to only get paged/notified in case when the upgrade gets done and dusted/there was some failure which occured, which the decision tree wasn't able to resolve itself.
+[Keiko](https://github.com/keikoproj/) project's [upgrade manager](https://github.com/keikoproj/upgrade-manager) is one such tool which comes to mind, apart from [https://github.com/hellofresh/eks-rolling-update](https://github.com/hellofresh/eks-rolling-update).

 And if there are non-standardized workloads in the cluster(folks hand applying yamls/no track of objects in cluster), there are various ways on how an upgrade can either get stuck due to pdb budgets of pods not being met when the node gets cycled/end up causing an outage.
 Which makes this whole operation for a focused cluster running x teams applications much more saner.

 Hence, upgrade strategy is something to consider seriously while choosing the sizing.